 - They have bilateral high refractive errors that make seeing without glasses dangerous or very difficult, but they cannot be trusted to keep their glasses on.

 - They have anisometric amblyopia, or poor sight in their eyes, and conventional approaches to treatment have failed.

 Most refractive errors progress throughout childhood and only begin to slow down or stop changing when the individual is a young adult or middle aged.
-Undergoing refractive surgery for a condition like nearsightedness does not make sense until the individual is 18 or older, and their refractive error is no longer dramatically changing.
+Undergoing refractive surgery (LASIK) for a condition like nearsightedness does not make sense until the individual is 18 or older, and their refractive error is no longer dramatically changing.